 Black Hawk makes me think of heavily armed flying war-machines more than dog food, but I don’t think they intended for that association.
-This is a 100% Australian food, which is what we like to see.
+They were originally an Australian company but are now owned by New Zealand’s EBOS Group.

 This review is for the Lamb & Rice variety (read: Australian Lamb).
 They also make a grain free chicken recipe which is reviewed here.